uzair-a-hashmi/coffee-chat-scheduler/README.md

-   Open http://localhost:5000, click **Connect Google Calendar**, and sign in with the Google account whose calendar view you want to use (i.e. the account that already shows you these people's busy times in the normal Google Calendar UI).
-The consent screen will ask for two things: viewing free/busy status, and your own email address (used to auto-detect "you" for the self-inclusion feature) — nothing else.
+   Open http://localhost:5000, click **Connect Google Calendar**, and sign in with the Google account whose calendar view you want to use (i.e. the account that's in your organization's Google Workspace domain).
+The consent screen will ask for two things: viewing free/busy status, and your own email address (used to auto-detect "you" for the self-inclusion feature, nothing else).

 4. Enter one or more recipient email addresses, pick a date range, a meeting length, and how many suggestions you want, then click